BNS904/MetricConverter/README.md

 4. Meter(s) to Feet

-These four operations can be selected by inputting the number corrisponding to the conversion.
+These four operations can be selected by inputting the number corresponding to the conversion.
-When in a specifc conversion you can enter values you want to convert until you would like to go back to the menu.
+When in a specific conversion you can enter values you want to convert until you would like to go back to the menu.

 With operations 2-4, you can go back to the menu by inputting